Marion Berry: Caucuses

-Berry has been appointed to the House Appropriations Committee and serves on the Military Construction and Veterans Affairs, Energy and Water, and Transportation subcommittees.
-He was also chosen by Democratic Leadership to serve as Vice-Chair of the Steering and Policy Committees of the United States House of Representatives and as a member of the Leader's Senior Whip Team.
+Berry was appointed to the House Appropriations Committee and served on the Military Construction and Veterans Affairs, Energy and Water, and Transportation subcommittees.
+He was also chosen by Democratic Leadership to serve as vice-chair of the steering and policy committees of the United States House of Representatives and as a member of the Leader's Senior Whip Team.

-Berry is a self-described Blue Dog Democrat, and voted against the 2001 tax cuts.
+Berry was a self-described Blue Dog Democrat, and voted against the 2001 tax cuts.

 Berry had a seat on the House Appropriations Committee.
-He co-founded the Democrats' Prescription Drug Task Force and has pursued his interests in health care policy while in the Congress.
+He co-founded the Democrats' Prescription Drug Task Force and pursued his interests in health care policy while in the Congress.
 As one of the three House Democrats that sat on the House–Senate conference committee on the Medicare/prescription drug bill in 2003, he voiced many complaints about the administration's healthcare policies.
-Berry voted for the Democratic health care reform bill, HR 3962, during its first House Floor vote.
-He has also voted for the Troubled Assets Relief Program and the American Recovery and Reinvestment Act.
+Berry voted for the Democratic health care reform bill, HR 3962, during its first House floor vote.
+He also voted for the Troubled Assets Relief Program and the American Recovery and Reinvestment Act.

-He visited Cuba with Blanche Lincoln to promote the removal of the trade embargo to create more markets for Arkansas agricultural products.
+Berry visited Cuba with Blanche Lincoln to promote the removal of the trade embargo to create more markets for Arkansas agricultural products.
 He drew some controversy when he supported the dumping of nuclear waste from Entergy Corporation reactors into the Arkansas River.
 Berry also made headlines when he called Rep. Adam Putnam (R-Florida) a "Howdy Doody looking nimrod" while on the House floor.

 On October 10, 2002, Marion Berry was among the 81 House Democrats who voted in favor of authorizing the invasion of Iraq.

 Berry was the only Democrat to vote against the GIVE Act, an act which could expand the AmeriCorps program.

 On March 21, 2010, Berry joined 33 other Democrats and 178 Republicans and voted no on the Patient Protection and Affordable Care Act.

-Berry was one of four Democrats to vote against the James Zadroga 9/11 Health and Compensation Act, joining 155 of 159 Republicans, blocking the vote (which needed a 2/3 majority to pass, as it was brought to vote under a motion to suspend rules.)
+Berry was one of four Democrats to vote against the James Zadroga 9/11 Health and Compensation Act, joining 155 of 159 Republicans, blocking the vote (which needed a 2/3 majority to pass, as it was brought to vote under a motion to suspend rules).